 Ahem, in any case...the majority of wiseguys who make it to the top tier of La Cosa Nostra (literally, "Our Thing") or any other organized crime outfit start out in the lower ranks and climb their way to the top.
 In this multi-billion-dollar industry, once they get there, they can expect to average a cool $50,000,000 or so.

 We'd back that up with numbers, but you try asking the Mafia for its financial information.

 Mob members rise to the top the same way as most workers in America: determination, enhancing their strengths, improving their weaknesses, a good work ethic, and the occasional extortion or assassination.
 Not to mention the hallmark of organized crime: complete, unwavering loyalty to the family business—even though you may not technically be related.

-So what are mob bosses and why does being one (within a certain segment of the population) garner so much respect and fear?
+So what are mob bosses and why does being one garner so much fear, respect, disgust, and adoration?
 Sit down on this rich mahogany leather divan and listen to a story that's as ageless as bathtub liquor and the sanitation business.

-The Boss has a consigliore or a “counselor” who’s a trusted friend and adviser who also has the responsibility to represent the Don in important meetings.
+The Consigliere—Italian for counselor, a trusted adviser and confidant who also has the responsibility of representing the Don in important meetings.